fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ## Type relations
 [subtyping]: #subtyping-rules

-* Two erased union types are equivalent if their constituent parts are all equivalent.
+* Two anonymous type-tagged union types are equivalent if their constituent parts are all equivalent.

 * If `A :> C` and `B :> C` then `(A | B) :> C` where `T :> U` implies T is subtype of C;